IV:30:05 Robert "Robbie" Nottingham Campus Crime Scene Investigation Act of 2004 Policy

 I. Purpose of Policy

-This policy ensures compliance with the Nottingham Act by clarifying and establishing a policy and procedure regarding the act which imposes a separate affirmative reporting duty on officials in addition to that delineated in the Tennessee College & University Security Information Act codified at Tenn.
-Code Annotated 49-7-2207.
+This policy ensures compliance with the Nottingham Act by clarifying and establishing a policy and procedure regarding the act which imposes a separate affirmative reporting duty on officials in addition to that delineated in the Tennessee College & University Security Information.

-2. Notify the President of the College, Vice President of Student Affairs, and Director of Public Relations.
+2. Notify the President of the College, Vice President of Student Affairs, and Director of Marketing, Communications, and Media Services

-5. Under this act the Gallatin Police Dept. will be the lead investigative unit regarding a medically unattended death.
+5. Under this act, the local police department will be the lead investigative unit regarding a medically unattended death

 The federal regulations to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”) expressly exclude members of the clergy and professional counselors from the definition of “campus security authorities”.
 Therefore, pursuant to federal law officials employed by the institution who have a professional duty to maintain the confidentiality of their discussions with students are not required to disclose receipt of a report of rape under the Nottingham Act, provided that they acquire that information while performing their official duties as an employee of the institution.
 Such officials include but are not limited to the following; all categories of licensed counselors (psychiatrists, psychotherapists, etc.); official members of the clergy; and licensed medical professionals (physicians, nurses, etc.).